keerthicaswin/keerthicaswin.github.io/index.md

 ## 🧬 About Me

-I’m a PhD scholar passionate about decoding how viruses evade treatment through unique proofreading mechanisms.
-My research focuses on unraveling the molecular workings of viral exonucleases to guide the development of next-generation antiviral strategies.
-I integrate a multidisciplinary approach—combining Biochemistry, Biophysics, RNA-seq, single-cell RNA-seq, and piRNA mapping—to uncover insights that bridge basic science and therapeutic innovation.
+I’m a PhD scholar passionate about decoding how viruses outsmart treatment through unique proofreading mechanisms.
+My research explores the molecular workings of viral exonucleases to inspire next-generation antiviral strategies.
+I blend biochemistry, biophysics, RNA-seq, single-cell RNA-seq, and piRNA mapping to bridge fundamental biology and therapeutic innovation.

 ---

 ## 🔬 Research Projects

-- **Coronavirus Research**: Investigating proof-reading mechanism as a therapeutic target in RNA viruses.
+### 🦠 Coronavirus Proofreading Mechanism

-During the COVID-19 pandemic, I found myself intrigued by a big question—why did many powerful antivirals fail to control the disease effectively?
-As I dug deeper, I discovered that coronaviruses have a unique defense: a proofreading exonuclease that detects and removes antiviral drugs, helping the virus maintain its genetic integrity.
-My PhD journey is centered around decoding how this proofreading mechanism works at the molecular level—and using that knowledge to boost the power of existing antivirals or create smarter, next-generation treatments that can outsmart the virus.
-This work of mine is kind of offbeat research area of my current PhD lab which primarily delves into cell fate dynamics in neural crest lineages like melanocyte and was possible only because of my curious PI who supported me.
+Why do many antivirals fail against coronaviruses?
+During the COVID-19 pandemic, I became fascinated by this question.
+I discovered that coronaviruses possess a special enzyme—a proofreading exonuclease—that detects and removes antiviral drugs, allowing them to preserve their genetic code.
+My research deciphers this mechanism at the molecular level to design better therapies.
+This project was a deviation from my lab's core focus on neural crest lineage and melanocyte fate—but thanks to the support of my curious PI, it became a reality.

-- **Vitiligo Research**: Investigating translational control in mitochondrial genes as a key factor in melanocyte survival during melanogenesis.
+### 🎨 Vitiligo and Mitochondrial Health

-Vitiligo is a complex acquired pigmentary disorder marked by the immune-mediated destruction of melanocytes.
-While the pathways driving autoimmune responses in vitiligo are increasingly well understood, the reason behind the selective loss of melanocytes remains a mystery.
-Recently, mitochondrial dysfunction has emerged as a key player in various autoimmune diseases.
-In our study, we identify a crucial enzyme that supports mitochondrial health during melanogenesis.
-We found that its downregulation in vitiligo may be linked to impaired mitochondrial function, potentially triggering melanocyte loss and contributing to disease progression.
+Vitiligo is an autoimmune disorder where melanocytes are selectively destroyed.
+While immune pathways are well studied, the root cause of melanocyte loss remains unclear.
+Recent evidence suggests mitochondrial dysfunction may play a pivotal role.
+In our study, we identified a key enzyme that maintains mitochondrial health during melanogenesis.
+Its downregulation in vitiligo may impair mitochondrial function, triggering melanocyte destruction and advancing disease progression.

 ---